illialarka/dotgdb/README.md

 As a software developer, it is often necessary to analyze the execution of a program.
 In such situations, debuggers are a valuable tool.
 Developers use a variety of tools and programs to analyze allocated memory, time, CPU, and RAM usage.
 However, there may be instances where it is desirable to obtain custom data during program execution.

 The Queryable Debugger Client addresses this need by providing the capability to define a breakpoint and execute a query to various sources when program execution reaches that breakpoint.
+Query result can be analyzed to deeper understanding of execution.

 See inspiring [example](https://github.com/illialarka/dotgdb/tree/main/src/examples).